 This is one of the shortest books by Thomas Sowell I’ve seen.
 Yet it is as well researched and referenced as his older, longer tomes.
 The notes are nearly a third the length of the actual text.

 Thomas Sowell was past 80 when he wrote this book, yet it remains as relevant and timeless as his other works.
 He pulls from sources over a century old and modern ones, while his classic examples are irrefutable.
-For example, his approach to debunking the nature versus nature argument is to introduce a mass of data on siblings.
-They share the same genes and the same environment – the major difference is parental attention and resources.
+For example, his approach to debunking the nature versus nurture argument is to introduce a mass of data on siblings.
+They share the same genes and the same environment—the major difference is parental attention and resources.
 And he shows how birth order makes a huge difference in life outcomes.

 As an engineer, I am quite familiar with root cause analysis.
 If you want to solve the problem, you have to identify the main root causes and address the greatest contributors to the problem.
 Many modern policies fail because we go after the wrong root causes, so the “solutions” don’t solve anything.

-The book shares many explanations of where we mistake discrepancies for discrimination, whether classism, racial, sexism or other “isms”.
+The book shares many explanations of where we mistake discrepancies for discrimination, whether classism, racism, sexism, or other “isms.”
 When groups have higher illegitimacy rates or a younger average population, crime rates by that group are higher than others.
-Morally neutral factors like geography, crop failures, age distributions, birth order and cultural differences that affect things like literacy rates and malnutrition don’t get attention because they don’t fit the left’s default explanation of "oppression".
+Morally neutral factors like geography, crop failures, age distributions, birth order, and cultural differences that affect things like literacy rates and malnutrition don’t get attention because they don’t fit the left’s default explanation of “oppression.”